Rat Tracks

 Rats establish foraging paths and rarely stray from them.
 As a result, tracks are often clearly visible to those who know what signs to look for.
-Outside, they are seen as cleared paths within dense grasses and vegetation.
-Indoors, they can be identified by the presence of grease marks along floorboards and walls.
+Rats produce a four-toed front and five-toed back footprint.
+They are mostly easily seen in muddy or dusty locations.
+Unfortunately, they can be confused with other footprints such as squirrels.

-Other signs of rat infestation include signs of chewing and droppings close to foraging paths.
+Another sign of rat infestation is signs of chewing close to foraging paths.
 The front teeth of the rat are perpetually growing.
-As a result, these rodents must gnaw on hard surfaces to keep them at a manageable length.
+As a result, these rodents must gnaw on hard surfaces to keep their teeth at a manageable length.
 Rats also gnaw through wood and other unyielding surfaces in search of food sources.
-Rat droppings and urine are difficult to clean and may be the source of various diseases, including the deadly Hantavirus.
+Rat droppings and urine stains are other indications of rat activity.
+They often are deposited along favored travel pathways.

 Rat Behavior